• Skip to primary navigation

 Instructions

-• Cut the tomatoes and onions into uniform wedges so they roast evenly.
+• Cut the tomatoes into uniform wedges so they roast evenly.

-• Place the cut tomatoes and onions onto a baking sheet with the garlic cloves and mix with the dried herbs.
+• Place the cut tomatoes onto a baking sheet with the garlic cloves and mix with the dried herbs.

 • Roast the tomatoes at 425 degrees F until they're broken down and slightly charred, not burnt.
 About 40-45 minutes.